contentful/widget-sdk/docs/guides/build_and_deploy.md

 Deployment
 ----------

-The app is deployed as a set of fingerprinted asset files (indepedent of the environment they run in) and an `index.html` file which serves as the entry point for the web application and is configured for a specific environment and host.
+The app is deployed as a set of fingerprinted asset files (independent of the environment they run in) and an `index.html` file which serves as the entry point for the web application and is configured for a specific environment and host.
 There are three target environments (“preview”, “staging”, and